kf1day/ampere/README.md

 ## Stability
-Ampere has been tested and successfuly used in production.
+Ampere has tested and successfuly using in production.
 Prerequisites are:
 * Asterisk 12.8.2 and 13.13.1
 * OS Debian 8 with kernel 3.16.0-4-amd64
-* BerkleyDB libraries v5.3
-* iptables v1.4.21
 * GCC version 4.9.2